Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Conclusions and future research agenda

-\item Given the potential high variability of that uncertainty, a second-order SD risk averse functional is introduced (by considering quadratic functions) as a counterpart of its RN version. \end{enumerate}
+In this work, we have introduced a two-stage distributionally robust optimization approach (CDDP-DRO) to address the cross-dock platform design problem under uncertainty.
+Its risk-neutral version considers uncertain freight flows and aims to minimize expected handling costs while ensuring robust performance across a range of plausible probability distributions.
+Additionally, an outsourcing risk-averse measure has been proposed to prevent the negative effects of black swan scenarios, defined here as the occurrence of `outsourcing' solutions.

-The procedure for generating candidate ambiguity set members is based on a perturbation scheme for each given PD, where ND is potentially assumed to coming from.
-The ambiguity set members to be selected from the candidate one in order to consider them in the DRO model depends on the \textit{proximity} value of their Wasserstein distances to ND.
+All of the elements considered in the definition of CDDP-DRO contribute to the overall complexity of the problem, which is already NP-hard with a quadratic objective function.
+To the best of our knowledge, this challenging problem has not been previously addressed in the literature, despite its broad applicability across various fields.
+We have proposed a \textit{min-max}-based scheme that decomposes each element of the ambiguity set into scenario clusters, enabling the derivation of a robust solution.

-The testbed in the computational experiment is composed of small-medium, medium- and large-sized instances, to be named as I1-, I3- and I7-types, where the number of uncertain parameters is 17, 43 and 201, respectively.
-Twenty perturbation-based candidate members are generated for each of the four PDs under consideration in each instance.
-So, eighty Wasserstein transportation models are optimized for selecting two ambiguity sets in each instance, which cardinality varies from 3 to 8.
-The scenario sets considered in the ambiguity set members have a cardinality that varies from 5 to 20.
-The resulting MILP models for CDDP are I1-RN-$|\P|$ and I1-SD-$|\P|$ for $|\P|=4,8$, I3-RN-$|\P|$ and I3-SD-$|\P|$ for $|\P|=3,6$, and I7-RN-$|\P|$ and I7-SD-$|\P|$ for $|\P|=3,6$, where $|\P|$ is the cardinality of the ambiguity set.
-The dimensions are up to 420,000+ constraints, 25,000+ binary variables and 1,900,000+ continuous ones with very complex combinatorial structures.
+Numerical experiments are reported for comparing the solutions provided by the straightforward use of the state-of-the-art solvers CPLEX and Gurobi and validating the proposed matheuristic scheme.
+The testbed in the computational experiment was composed of extended versions of the instances I1, I3 and I7, originally presented in \cite{cddp-ts24}.
+The model dimensions can reach up to around 420,000 constraints, 25,000 binary variables, and 1,900,000 continuous variables, with complex combinatorial structures.

-A computational comparison between the straightforward use of the state-of-the-art solvers Cplex and Gurobi is performed by considering the RN and SD versions.
-For medium- and large-sized RN instances, Gurobi is the winner.
-It always provides feasible solutions, but reaching the 12h wall time limit without proving the incumbent DRO solution's optimality in most of the runs for the instances.
-In any case, its quasi-optimality gap is up to 11.4\% for RN, and none of those solvers can provide any feasible solution for the large-sized SD instances.
+A computational comparison between the straightforward use of both commercial solvers was performed by using the RN and ORA versions of the model.
+For medium-sized instances, both solvers reach the 12 h wall time limit without proving the incumbent DRO solution's optimality; in fact, the optimality gaps for CPLEX and Gurobi are up to 7.0\% and 4.3\%, respectively.
+For large-sized RN instances, CPLEX fails to deliver meaningful results, while Gurobi yields quasi-optimal solutions with gaps up to 11.4\%.
+Moreover, neither of these solvers is able to provide a feasible solution for the large-sized ORA instances.